Skip to main content

 Catch what compiles fine but ships broken

-aislop scans every file for 40+ AI slop patterns that survive lint, pass tests, and still reach production.
+aislop scans every file for 50+ rules and checks that survive lint, pass tests, and still reach production.
 Trivial comments, swallowed exceptions, unsafe type assertions, and more.

 Block PRs that don't meet your bar, before they reach review